 I started blogging after an essay I wrote, Birthday Surprises, won the Imperial College Science Challenge and went on to be published in Nature Futures and to win the Daily Telegraph/Bayer Science Writer competition.

 From 2009 to 2013 I was a PhD student in the Department of Epidemiology and Biostatistics at Imperial College London.
 My thesis was on the development of statistical methods to use genetic data in the estimation of disease risk.

-You can contact me on your favourite social network, or by email.
+You can contact me on your favourite social network.